 The two-part application process includes an online form and a letter of recommendation.
-The online application form (PDF, 6 pages, for reference only) opens in mid-December and the priority deadline was February 1st, but we are still accepting applications on a rolling basis until the program is filled.
+The online application form (PDF, 6 pages, for reference only) opened in mid-December and the priority deadline was February 1st, but we still accepted applications on a rolling basis until the program is filled.

 Letter of Recommendation